mesosphere/dcos-docs-site/README.md

 You can set that section to not be built.

-Regardless of the reasoning, you will need to modify this repo's `config.json` file to add whatever page or section to not be built when your PR merges.
+Modify this repo's `config.json` file to add whatever page or section to not be built when your PR merges.

 You need to include the branch that it's being built from (`main` in our case here), and the URL.